strongdm/contrib/authentication/multi-idp/sync-update/README.md

 # Synchronize Users from different Identity Providers

+🚧 _This script is written for legacy strongDM organizations, and will not work properly with the new Access Overhaul features.
+If you are unsure whether your organization is enabled for Access Overhaul, please contact your strongDM Account Manager, or write to support@strongdm.com_

 Shim go script for synchronizing users/groups from different Identity Providers (IdP) with strongDM.
 Current version supports Okta and Google Directory.

 Original version: https://github.com/strongdm/strongdm-sdk-go-examples/tree/master/contrib/okta-sync